pestler/pestler/README.md

 ### I am Frontend Developer
 ### I am looking for a job or practice
 - 🔭 I’m currently working on product sales company
-- 🌱 I’m currently learning  js and react
+- 🌱 I’m currently learning  js - ts and react
 - 👯 I’m looking to collaborate on js-react
 - 🤔 I’m looking for help with react
 - 💬 Ask me about react